 Nate Chinen’s fun retrospective of Branford Marsalis’ work with pianist Kenny Kirkland made me think of a piece I wrote about the saxophonist’s non-keyb stuff.
 Happily, I just came across this 1997 Village Voice review of The Dark Keys while cleaning the cellar last month.
-I was wrong and right about a few of its points.
+I was wrong and right about a few of its points (Branford’s Bloomington has less hot air than I mention below; it’s a pip, really).
 Maybe it will throw some wood on the fire for the current BM chat.
-Happy Birthday to the 50 year old horn player.
+Happy Birthday to the 50-year-old horn player.

-As any parent who’s spent a Saturday afternoon at a tot-packed jungle gym might report, danger and frolic have their similarities.
+As any parent who’s spent a Saturday afternoon at a tot-packed jungle gym might report, frolic and danger go hand in hand.
 To some degree, the dance around this duality is what you hear when saxophonists operate in a bass ‘n’ drums threesome.
 Without a piano in the mix, the harmonic options explode, making the bandstand equal parts mine field and playground.
-It may be a more liberating context for improvisers, but blowing off course is always a hazard.
-No wonder the most articulate horn trios make vivid the kinds of risks and rewards that figure in the center of the action.
+It may be a more liberating context for improvisers, but the possibility of blowing off course is always a hazard.
+The most articulate horn trios usually capitalize on both risks and rewards.

-Persuasive trio albums have long had a special cachest for saxophonists – they offer listeners a glimpse into the depth of an artists’s chops, while also revealing whether an ensemble conception is fertile or feeble.
+Trio albums have long had a special cache for saxophonists – they offer listeners a glimpse into the depth of an artist’s ingenuity and chops while also revealing whether an ensemble conception is fertile or feeble.
 Over the past several weeks Branford Marsalis fourth trio outing, The Dark Keys, has snaked its way onto my personal index of the better reed trio dates of the past decade or so.
 I’m talking about titles like Joe Henderson’s The State of the Tenor, Dave Holland’s Triplicate, David Murray’s The Hill, Kenny Garrett’s Triology and Steve Lacy’s The Window, for starts.
 In the past Branford as used the forum as a soapbox.
 One reason I don’t often return to 1993’s Bloomington, one of Marsalis’s previous trio outings, is because it ultimately sounds like a spiel.
-The act of declaimng often corrupts the content of any speech – see the early work of David S. Ware’s quartet for an example – it all begins to sound like predictable rhetoric.
+The act of declaiming often corrupts the content of any speech – see the early work of David S. Ware’s quartet for an example – it all begins to sound like predictable rhetoric.

 Some improvisers gracefully jump the hurdles, others crash the gates; there are thrills in each method that makes the rigors of the trio set-up just as alluring as they are daunting.
 (Even the still-protean Sonny Rollins usually hems and haws when asked if another shot at a trio session is in his future).
 Branford won’t stay in this spot forever; in a moment or two he’ll shift back to the comparatively meager Buckshot LeFonque band that sates his jones for hip-hop/r&b grooves.
 (Lesson-providing corollary: remember how silly Oliver Lake’s Jump Up unit sounded when heard next to his jazz quartet?)
 And if he wants a bit more radio dap, there’s be a piano in his future, too.
 But for now, the emotional depth of The Dark Keys is enough to reward those who believe that audacious action can also allow a band revel in thorough musicality.
 Left-leaning ideologues who overlook it due to the leader’s last name will miss out on a shitload of invention and a fair amount of pleasure.
 I guess open mindedness ain’t exactly their thing.
 But as of The Dark Keys, it’s definitely Branford’s.
 Here’s to thinking of his turf as a mind field, a place where self-indulgence can’t breathe, formulas are forsaken, and the exchange of ideas is enhanced by everyone taking their turn on the jungle gym.